Ombow/Gps-Speed-Force-For-Indonesia/README.md

 # Gps-Speed-Force-For-Indonesia
+By Ombow-Bow-BenBen

 This module for Fast Lock Location in Indonesia.
-Try this for Miui/Other Os may try this
+Specially for Miui/Other Os may try this